Transum Maths Topics

 Problem Solving

 What good is being a master of calculation if you cannot apply your skills to problem solving?
-This topic provides lots of examples, activities and situations in which students can practise their problem solving skills.
+This topic provides lots of examples, activities and situations in which pupils can practise their problem solving skills.

 Puzzles